mlupin/fullstack-nanodegree-item-catalog/README.md

 3. Configure Google Sign-in
 A client ID is not provided.
 Use your own client ID to test the application.

-Create a Google Developers Console project.
+Create a [Google Developers Console](console.developers.google.com) project.
 Then go to the credentials tab and download the client ID as a JSON file.
 Copy the file to the project folder and rename it client_secrets.json.

 4. Point your browser to 'localhost:5000' to run the application.

 ### Recognition
 * Family: Many of sample recipes are family recipes.
-* (Pixabay)[https://pixabay.com/en/]: All sample images were downloaded from Pixabay, All images and videos on Pixabay are released free of copyrights under Creative Commons CC0.
+* [Pixabay](https://pixabay.com/en/): All sample images were downloaded from Pixabay, All images and videos on Pixabay are released free of copyrights under Creative Commons CC0.